malhotra5/Manim-Guide/README.md

 The guide gives a description on the functionalities and how to pass parameters.

+## Table of Content
+* Creations
+* Animations
+* Indication
+* Movement
+* Rotation
+* Transformations
+* Continuos Animations

 **Creations:**
 * ShowPartial
 * ShowCreation
 * Uncreate(Mobject, Mobject, ...)
 * DrawBordersThenFill
 * Write(TextMobject)
+Writes the text from left to right

 **Animations:**
 * FadeOut(mobject)